orange-cloudfoundry/helm-kubectl-boshrelease/README.md

 Caution: During bosh delete-deployment the created instance of chart will be deleted.
 ## add kubectl cmd

-example with an apply deployment
+example of use with an apply deployment
 ``` yaml
 - type: replace
   path: /instance_groups/name=cfcr-helm-addons/jobs/name=action/properties/actions/-